 Jon wants to be able to simulate the effects of various psychedelics without the trouble of actually taking them.
 A slider controls dosage.

-Rich has a couple of requests.
+Rich has a couple of additional requests.
 First, Arbitrary Tensor Product ("tensor product" is a math concept that involves combining two possibly different things).
-Some flavors of the Arbitrary Tensor Product may be:
+Some flavors of Arbitrary Tensor Product might be:

 Second: Limitless Embarrassment Mode.
-Same situational set-up as in Dave's Look of Death, but with the following replacement for vaporizing...
-The perp's life suddenly becomes an open book: the most cringe-worthy episodes of their life are now readily available as on-demand entertainment on any screen.
+Same situational set-up as The Look of Death, but with the following replacement for vaporizing: the perp's life suddenly becomes an open book, and its most cringe-worthy episodes are now readily available as on-demand entertainment on any screen.